Waasandung/comp7940-lab1/README.md

 Open the *[HKBU's ChatGPT webpage](https://genai.hkbu.edu.hk/)*, and select *API* in the upper-right corner of the webpage↗️ to generate an *access token*.
 ___
 Other languages versions will be added later.
+___
+In the lastest change, the access token has been stored on cloud🗝️.